Review of Calculus Without Tears by William Flannery

 - The first chapter, Differentiating Polynomials, also teaches the product rule, the chain rule, and the quotient rule of differentiation.
 These rules are all proven well, typically by using linear approximations to the two functions and the definition of derivative.
 The product rule is used to find and prove the derivative functions for all polynomials.

-The exercises in these lessons generally deal with using the learned rules, graphing, and with the actual proofs.
+The exercises in these lessons generally have to do with how to use the learned rules, graphing, and with the actual proofs.

-I would have wished for more stuff about the first and second derivative's graphical meaning.
+I would have liked to see more about the graphical meaning of the first and second derivatives.

-- The second chapter is Polynomial Approximation and Taylor's Theorem, again with a careful step-by-step treatment aiming to let the student understand the reasoning behind it all
+- The second chapter, Polynomial Approximation and Taylor's Theorem, again treats the topics carefully and step-by-step, aiming to help the student understand the reasoning behind it all.

-The bound on the error of the polynomial approximation is a very abstract concept and it might be easy to "lose forest from the trees".
-So I would have wished for graphical examples and problems of a function, the approximation, and the error.
+The bound on the error of the polynomial approximation is a very abstract concept.
+I would have liked to see graphical examples and exercises with a function, the approximation, and the error.

-- The chapter Fundamental Theorem of Calculus is 11 lessons long - so should convey a thorough understanding of this important result.
-It relies a lot on graphical exercises, thus emphasizing the understanding of concepts.
-The chapter deals with step functions, approximating any function with a step function, areas, and how it all ties in with the familiar formula velocity * time = distance.
+- The chapter Fundamental Theorem of Calculus is 11 lessons long so it should convey a thorough understanding of this important result.
+It relies on graphical exercises a lot, thus emphasizing conceptual understanding.
+The chapter deals with step functions, approximating any function with a step function, areas, and how this all ties in with the familiar formula velocity × time = distance.

 - The next chapter, Roots and Radicals, starts out explaining integer, fractional, and negative exponents.
-We get a chain rule review, and then that is used to find the derivative of a root function t1/n.
+It reviews the chain rule and then that is used to find the derivative of the root function t1/n.

 - Finally we get to the Exponentials and Logs (my favorites!).
 The chapter starts out with lessons on interest, population growth/decline, and carbon 14 dating.
-Lesson 4 first finds the derivatives of 2t and 3t - and then finds a number between 2 and 3 for which the function is equal to its derivative - e.
+In Lesson 4, we first find the derivatives of 2t and 3t – and then a number between 2 and 3 for which the function is equal to its derivative - e.
 The lessons show how to use Taylor's approximation to et to calculate its values (which is what the calculator probably uses, too).

-- Then we get to applications that have a differential equation to solve with exponential function as a solution: a box's velocity with initial push and friction, ball falling (gravity and drag), and the capacitor voltage in a simple circuit.
+- Then we get to applications of differential equations whose solutions are exponential functions: the velocity of a box with initial push and friction, a falling object (gravity and drag), and the voltage of a capacitor in a simple circuit.
 Lastly, the chapter has lessons about logarithms, their derivatives, and Taylor approximations.

-- Trig Functions starts with a nice geometry review of angles, basics of triangles, similar triangles, trigonometric ratios in a right triangle, the unit circle, sine wave, and finding/proving some basic trigonometric identities with help of figures.
-The exercises are thoughtful, often graphical, and promote deep understanding of the material.
+- Trig Functions starts with a nice review of angles, the basics of triangles, similar triangles, trigonometric ratios in a right triangle, the unit circle, sine wave, and finding/proving some basic trigonometric identities with the help of figures.
+The exercises are thoughtful, often graphical, and promote a deep understanding of the material.
 You cannot get by with just memorizing formulas here.

-As always, the derivatives of sine and cosine are proved, not just announced.
-The student also practices using the chain rule, product rule, and quotient rule with sine and cosine, finds some shaded areas using integrals, and lastly learns about the Taylor polynomial approximation to sine.
+As usual, the derivatives of sine and cosine are proved, not just announced.
+The student also practices using the chain rule, product rule, and quotient rule with sine and cosine, and finds some shaded areas using integrals.
+Lastly the chapter deals with the Taylor polynomial approximation to sine.

-- The last chapter, Second Order Systems, deals with a spring mass assembly (a spring attached to wall pulling on mass that rests on table).
+- The last chapter, Second Order Systems, deals with a spring mass assembly (a spring attached to a wall pulling on a mass that rests on a table).
 It turns out that Newton's Second Law of Motion, when applied to this simple situation, yields a second order differential equation.

-What follows is quite detailed (and technical) discussions about how to solve this differential equation.
+What follows is a quite detailed (and technical) discussion about how to solve this differential equation.
 The material in this chapter is a little more advanced.
-I would have hoped for a little better explanations as to how the equations and parameters relate to the actual physical model.
+I wish that how the equations and parameters relate to the actual physical model would have been explained better.
 These lessons would of course make a good background material for actual experiments with measurements.
-Also briefly studied is an electrical circuit with an inductor and a capacitor.
+The material also briefly introduces an electrical circuit with an inductor and a capacitor.